nalej/docs/README.md

 ## Resources

 All the information related to cluster managing will be available in this section.
+There is also a tutorial on how to install an application cluster in your system.

 ## Applications